noxthot/ss22_julia_workshop/pages/hpc/gpu.md

 It is worth noting, that this is also highly efficient, as the people behind `CUDA.jl` optimize the calls with the same features as Julia itself and they work extraordinary well.

 Of course we can not express everything in these terms.
-Sometimes it is necessary to write a specific CUDA kernel function (kernel is the technical name given to a function that is executed on the GPU).
+Sometimes it is necessary to write a specific CUDA kernel function.
+Note, that kernel is the technical name given to a function that is executed on the GPU.

-So here is a possible implementation of our $\pi$ example.
+## $\pi$ example on the GPU

 The main idea is to use the most of the GPU by performing as many operations in parallel as possible, this also means we need to represent `M` as a vector again.
 The GPU at hand supports a maximum of `1024` threads, so let us use all of them.